 The teeth of an internal spur gear point inwards towards the center, and are cut on the internal surface of one of the mating cylindrical wheels.
 Both the input and output shafts rotate in the same direction — this eliminates the need for an idler gear.
 Since the centers of the mating wheels can be closer than those of external gears, internal spur gears are preferred in applications where space is a constraint.
 (However, these gears require complicated housing and support, since the external gear is contained within the internal gear.)
 Internal spur gears also make for a stronger drive, since there is more area contact and less sliding action than with similar external gears.
 Internal spur gears are an integral part of planetary gear drives and gear couplings.

-AmTech International manufactures high quality external and internal spur gears of various sizes and dimensions, in high quality stainless steel and aluminum alloys, with custom manufacturing options to meet OEM customer needs.
+AmTech OEM manufactures high quality internal and external spur gears of various sizes and dimensions, in high quality stainless steel and aluminum alloys, with custom manufacturing options to meet OEM customer needs.